Internal

 This module aims to consolidate learning from across the programme so far by bringing together and applying concepts in anatomy & physiology to selected pathologies to deepen understanding of how the body works and how it can become unhealthy.

-The module aims to use an integrated and problem-based learning approach to apply anatomy and physiology to pathology whilst also expanding research and study skills preparing students for further learning on pathology and their research projects in the course.
+The module aims to use an integrated and case-based learning approach to apply anatomy and physiology to pathology whilst also expanding research and study skills preparing students for further learning on pathology and their research projects in the future.

 Module learning outcomes